asiimwemmanuel/polytrend/README.md

 The matrix equation $BX \approx Y$ is solved using the equation $B \approx YX^T(XX^T)^{-1}$, where $B$ represents the matrix of coefficients.

-For further information on polynomial regression, refer to the [polynomial regression wiki](https://en.wikipedia.org/wiki/Polynomial_regression). 📈🔢
+For further information on polynomial regression, refer to the [Polynomial regression Wiki](https://en.wikipedia.org/wiki/Polynomial_regression). 📈🔢

 ## Future Improvements 🔮🔧